JRosicka/JRosicka.github.io/_posts/2021-05-23-the-space-between-us.md

 ![Engine repair minigame](/static/img/TSBU/engineRepair.PNG)

 One of the main challenges as I was working on these was a design one - how to make the games interesting while still keeping them intuitive.
 The player needs to be able to recognize what they’re supposed to do immediately after seeing a minigame for the first time.
-As I worked on them, I realized that it would be helpful to provide instructions for each minigame explaining what to do.
+I ended up providing instructions for each minigame to make the objective as clear as possible.

-We provided some visual indicators where helpful - making the fail-state and success-states as prominent as possible seemed important.
+We provided some visual indicators where helpful - making the fail-states and success-states as prominent as possible seemed important.
 Take the drill-repair minigame - a big shaky red animation plays when the player mistimes their click, and a happy green “you did it” animation plays when they pass it.
 Audio indicators were helpful as well, and our audio designer did a great job making a lot of little audio clips to put throughout the game.

 <video class="center-block" width="100%" height="auto" controls="controls">